saulpw/visidata/README.md

 ### Dependencies

 - Python 3.3
+- dateutil.parser (if converting string column to datetime)
 - openpyxl (if opening .xlsx files)
+- xlrd (if reading .xls files)
 - h5py and numpy (if opening .hdf5 files)
 - google-api-python-client (if opening Google Sheets; must [also set up OAuth credentials](https://developers.google.com/sheets/quickstart/python )
-- dateutil.parser (if converting string column to datetime)

 **Remember to install the Python3 versions of these modules with e.g. `pip3`**